 Contact | Takenaka Carpentry Tools Museum TEL 078-242-0216 |

 At the Kobe exhibition, under the guidance of craftsmen from Kansai, we are preparing an experience of "Toma roofing".
-Toma-roofing is a simple rice straw-roofing technique that used to be roofed in huts for crops, but now it has been replaced by tin and vinyl sheets, and it has hardly been seen.
-However, since it is a thin and simple thatched roof, it does not rain, it is rich in breathability, and creates a pleasant shade unique to thatched roof.
-Let's recreate Tomaro in the tool hall with your hands!
+Tomatched roofing is a simple rice straw-roofing technique that used to be roofed in farm huts, but now it has been replaced by tin and vinyl sheets, and it has become almost invisible.
+However, since it is a thin and simple thatched roof, it is rich in breathability without rain, and it creates a pleasant shade with thatched roof.
+Let's recreate the tomatched roof in the tool hall with your hands!

-Apply by round-trip postcard Please fill out the following items on the round-trip postcard and apply.
+Application by round-trip postcard Please fill in the following items on the round-trip postcard and apply.

 ||||||